ejhusom/ejhusom.github.io/posts/20210221-offline-internet/index.md

 data usage, but also because I like to work offline if I do not strictly need to do specific things online.

-Screenshot from how Kiwix serves `.zim`-files:

 ![Screenshot from how Kiwix serves .zim-files ](posts/20210221-offline-internet/01.png)

-Screenshot from how Python serves files:

 ![Screenshot from how Python serves files ](posts/20210221-offline-internet/02.png)